 Blood pressure rises.
 Heart rate speeds up.
-Psychological measures of stress also show negative outcomes, she said, such as more fatigue, more mistakes and less productivity: “The more people multitask, the more errors they make.”
+Psychological measures of stress also show negative outcomes, she said, such as more fatigue and mistakes and less productivity: “The more people multitask, the more errors they make.”

 Who did this to us?
-We did, of course, with the help of tech culprits like social media, tablets and television.
-But the technology Mark blames most is email.
+We did, of course, with the help of tech culprits such as social media, tablets and television.
+But Mark blames email the most.

-“To me, email is probably the worst because it’s become a symbol of work,” she said, adding that her research has found a direct correlation between email and higher stress.
+“To me, email is probably the worst because it’s become a symbol of work,” she said, adding that her research has found a direct correlation between email and more stress.

 “There’s no way that a person can just completely cut off from technology and work in today’s world,” Mark said.
 “So let’s learn how to live with it in a way that maintains our positive well-being.”

-Regaining your focus requires you to be mindful of how you are using your technology, Mark said, a daunting ask if you consider the average American spends at least 10 hours a day on screens.
+Regaining your focus requires you to be mindful of how you are using technology, Mark said, a daunting task if you consider the average American spends at least 10 hours a day on screens.